Creating Subgraphs in Semi-Random Hypergraph Games

 Now, we are ready to present player's strategy which a.a.s.\ results in creating a copy of $H$ in $G_t^{(s,r)}$.
 Phase 0 is the same as in the case $x=1$.
 Before Phase~1, in addition to fixing sets $L'$ and $L''$ ($L$ for $m=3$), we partition the vertex set $[n]\setminus V(P)$ ($[n]\setminus L$ for $m=3$) into three sets $W_1,W_2,W_3$ of sizes $n_j=|W_j|\sim n/3$, $j=1,2,3$ (in fact, $n_j=\Theta(n)$ would suffice).

-In Phase~1, which lasts $t_1:=\lfloor(t-m+3)/2\rfloor$ steps, every time a set $U_i$ is contained in $W_1$ ($W_2$) the player extends it by including in $V_i$ the set $L'$ ($L''$) plus some arbitrary $\ell-x$ vertices of $W_1$ ($W_2$) (see Figure~\ref{fig:cycle2_phase1}).
+In Phase~1, which lasts $t_1:=\lfloor(t-m+3)/2\rfloor$ steps, every time a set $U_i$ is contained in $W_1$ ($W_2$, resp.) the player extends it by including in $V_i$ the set $L'$ ($L''$, resp.) plus some arbitrary $\ell-x$ vertices of $W_1$ ($W_2$, resp.) (see Figure~\ref{fig:cycle2_phase1}).
 Clearly, there is a constant $c>0$ such that a.a.s.\ at least $ct$ sets $U_i$ are contained in $W_1$ and the same holds for $W_2$.
-The two sets of edges obtained that way are denoted $E'$ and $E''$.
+The two sets of edges obtained that way are denoted $E'$ and $E''$, resp.

 In Phase~2, which lasts $t_2=t_1$ steps, the player waits until an edge $U_i$ arrives which, for some $e'\in E'$ and $e''\in E''$, contains exactly $\lfloor x/2\rfloor$ vertices from $e'\setminus L'$, $\lceil x/2\rceil$ vertices from $e'' \setminus L''$, and all remaining $r-x$ vertices belong to $W_3$.
 Then the player simply extends $U_i$ by adding $\ell-\lfloor x/2\rfloor$ vertices of $e'\setminus L'$ and $\ell-\lceil x/2\rceil$ vertices of $e''\setminus L''$.
 Then $P$ plus the edges $e',e_i,e''$ form a copy of $C_m^{(s,\ell)}$ (Figure~\ref{fig:cycle2_phase2}).